 February in Banff

-In many ways, February is the heart of winter in Banff—so make sure you bring lots of warm clothing!
-This is a popular month for skiing and snowboarding as the conditions are at their prime, with some of the fluffiest driest powder there is.
-The days begin to get slightly longer in February, giving you plenty of time to explore winter activities like ice walks, tobogganing or tubing.
+In many ways, February is the heart of winter in Banff — so make sure you bring lots of warm clothing!
+This is a popular month for skiing and snowboarding as the conditions are at their prime, with some of the fluffiest, driest powder there is.
+Plus, Banff is only a short distance away from several ski hills, like Sunshine Village and Lake Louise Ski Resort.
+The days begin to get slightly longer in February, giving you more time to explore winter activities like ice walks, tobogganing or tubing.

 Photo: Crisp, clear winter days are plentiful in February.